 Procure Proper Insurance

-It’s possible that you’ll get insurance while you are at the dealership.
+You may get insurance while you are at the dealership.
 Often, you’ll sit down with the salesperson to call the insurance company.
 After all, you are likely driving the car away from the lot, so you need to make certain that you have insurance on it.
 Find out if your leasing entity has additional requirements for insurance.
 Make sure to get the right features with your insurance package.
 For example, you will want to get collision coverage so that the car is taken care of in the event of certain damage.
-In fact, the leasing entity may require you to obtain this type of coverage.
+The leasing entity may require you to obtain this type of coverage.

 Get Your Oil Changed